syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pivot-table/EJ2_ASP.NETCORE/defer-update.md

 To enable deferred updates in the static fieldlist, set the property [`allowDeferLayoutUpdate`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotFieldList.html#Syncfusion_EJ2_PivotView_PivotFieldList_AllowDeferLayoutUpdate) in [`e-pivotfieldlist`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.PivotView.PivotFieldList.html) as **true**.
 To make a note, the defer update option can be controlled only via Field List during runtime.

-> To make field list interact with pivot table, you need to use the **UpdateView** and **Update** methods for data source update in both field list and pivot table simultaneously.
+N> To make field list interact with pivot table, you need to use the **UpdateView** and **Update** methods for data source update in both field list and pivot table simultaneously.

 {% if page.publishingplatform == "aspnet-core" %}